 Tanya is from Holland Pennsylvania, she came to Berkeley to study molecular cell biology.
 She has experience working in various labs, and has conducted research is postpartum weight retention and cellulose acetate biodegradation.
 Along with her biological work, she studied kenpo karate for 10 years.
 During these years she has taught karate and self-defense techniques, participated in Action Karate Invitational Tournaments, and earned a second degree black belt.
 In 2015 she won the Talented Choreographers’ Award at the Indo-American Fair for Bollywood fusion dance.

-Natalie has studied dances from the Middle East for over 12 years and dances from Central Asia for over six years.
-Her passion for dance began when she was 14 and has only gotten stronger as she continues to learn the many styles that make up this vast region of the world.
+Natalie Natalie’s passion for Middle Eastern and Central Asian dance styles began in 2002 and has only gotten stronger as she continues to learn the many styles that make up this vast region of the world.
 She is lucky enough to have studied dance in her travels to Tajikistan, Turkey and Oman.
-She is the director of Adara Dance Company and the UC Berkeley Central Asian and Middle Eastern Dance Company, Sorayya.
-Her hope is to share the beauty in these regions of the world through dance.
+She is the director of Adara Dance Company and formerly directed the UC Berkeley Central Asian and Middle Eastern Dance Company, Sorayya.
+Learn more on her website: www.nayundance.com